laurentszyster/fragment.js/README.md

 show()
 enable()
 disable()
-addClass(className)
+addClass(className, ...)
-removeClass(className)
+removeClass(className, ...)
-toggleClass(className)
+toggleClass(className, force=undefined)
 ```

 Use Case
 ---
 You may not need JQuery, Underscore or ES5 shims.

 But you will need to manipulate DOM fragments with a minimum of conveniences.